 1. Pour off the excess drippings from the roasting pan into the small bowl.
 Let it sit for a few minutes for the fat to rise to the top, then skim the fat off with a spoon and discard.
 Alternatively, you can use a fat separator to quickly de-grease the drippings.

 2. Place the roasting pan across two burners over medium heat.
 Put the onion and celery from inside the roasted turkey, along with the roasted turkey neck, in the pan.
 Scrape up any browned bits from the bottom of the pan with a flat spatula.

 3. Add the wine or sherry while scraping the bottom of the pan, and simmer until reduced by half.

-5. Whisk the flour and butter together and cook, stirring occasionally, until the mixture (known as a roux) turns the color of peanut butter, about seven minutes.
+6. Whisk the flour and butter together and cook, stirring occasionally, until the mixture (known as a roux) turns the color of peanut butter, about seven minutes.

 7. While whisking continuously, slowly add the stock or broth and the reserved pan juices.
 Bring the mixture to a simmer and cook, being sure to whisk at the edges of the pan, until the gravy thickens slightly.
 Add salt and pepper to taste.
 Makes about 3 cups.